-3.4 Framing
+3.3 Framing

-- The timber framing must comply with NZS3604 Timber Famed Buildings with maximum of 600mm centres. - The moisture content of the framing must not exceed 20% at the time of fixing the weatherboard.
+The timber framing must comply with NZS3604 - Timber Famed Buildings with maximum of 600mm centres.

+- The moisture content of the framing must not exceed 20% at the time of fixing the weatherboard.
 Excessive moisture content in the timber framing may cause movement in the framing structure thus altering the weatherboard positioning. - Additional framing may be required at soffit, corners, windows and door opening.

-3.5 Nail Selection
+3.4 Nail Selection

-KLC Generation 2 H3.2 weatherboards are treated using the revolutionary water based micronised copper timber treatment technology called "MicroPro".
+KLC Generation 2 H3.2 weatherboards are treated using the revolutionary water based micronised copper timber treatment technology called "MicroPro[®]".

-- In most applications both stainless steel and hot dip galvanised steel fixings and fasteners are safe to use with MicroPro® treated exterior products.
-Compliant to AS/NZS 4680 and to NZBC E2/AS1 Table 24. - Note In sea-spray and Geothermal zones nails must be Stainless Steel. - Hand nailing is recommended as the use of nail guns can cause fibre damage to the face and back of the board.
+- In most applications both stainless steel and hot dip galvanised steel fixings and fasteners are safe to use with MicroPro[®] treated exterior products.
+Compliant to AS/NZS 4680 and to NZBC E2/AS1 Table 24 Page 177.
+Note: In sea-spray and Geothermal zones nails must be Stainless Steel. - Hand nailing is recommended as the use of nail guns can cause fibre damage to the face and back of the board.
+If a nail gun is used, a non- marking attachment should be used to avoid damage to the surface.

-Based on MicroPro® ISANTA fastener corrosion test results, MicroPro® treatment is considered similar to CCA treatment with regard to the effects on fastener material.
-Therefore, in most applications both stainless steel and hot dip galvanised steel fixings and fasteners are safe to use with MicroPro® treated exterior products.
+Based on MicroPro[®] ISANTA fastener corrosion test results, MicroPro[®] treatment is considered similar to CCA treatment with regard to the effects on fastener material.
+Therefore, in most applications both stainless steel and hot dip galvanised steel fixings and fasteners are safe to use with MicroPro[®] treated exterior products.
 Compliant to AS/NZS 4680 and to NZBC E2/AS1 Table 24.